 You can see thirty of the eighty photographs from the book by clicking on this link.

-Jonathan Dunne is a translator of literature and has translated more than fifty books from the Bulgarian, Catalan, Galician and Spanish languages.
+Jonathan Dunne is a translator of literature and has translated more than sixty books from the Bulgarian, Catalan, Galician and Spanish languages.
 He has written two earlier books on language and coincidence, The DNA of the English Language (2007) and The Life of a Translator (2013).
 He lives with his family in Bulgaria, where he converted to Orthodoxy.

 The book can be bought through your local bookshop or ordered online, including on the following websites:

 Please leave feedback on your experience of reading the book by entering a comment on the Feedback page.

 Publication Date: 02 March 2019

 Dimensions: 165 x 165 mm